 All assessments are conducted by ESL Services.
-Starting April 15, 2018, you can click here to schedule an appointment for June 2018.
+For Fall 2019, we will offer screenings by appointment August 15-27; click here to schedule an appointment.

 - Pronunciation of Terms — Make a list of 100 basic technical terms in your field and read them to a native English speaker.
 Ask this individual to help you with the pronunciation of difficult terms.

 - Explanation of Terms — Practice giving simple definitions for several of the terms on your list, including examples if you can.
 Give thorough definitions, not just synonyms or related terms.